The Ultimate Guide to Buying or Selling with Real Estate Agents in San Diego

 “One huge factor that comes into play when buying a home without a realtor which we’ve seen time and time again is the fact the buyer does not know the history of the property,” explained Sherry Bender of Affiniton, LLC.
 “We work with property owners who have purchased a property and later find out the place was used as a meth lab.
 In some states, Realtors are now required to disclose whether a property was a ‘meth home’, but that is of course assuming even the realtor knows.
 If it’s a private sale, there’s even more of a chance this fact would not be disclosed.”
 Not knowing the history of the property could be disastrous!

 Another research matter might be tricky, too: How to effectively research the community you’re looking at.
-In San Diego, gentrification has taken many areas of the city by storm and neighborhoods that were once downtrodden, riddled with crime and undesirable, are becoming trendy and desirable hot spots.
+In San Diego, gentrification has taken many areas of the city by storm and neighborhoods that were once downtrodden, riddled with crime and undesirable, are rising like a Phoenix and revitalizing themselves.

 North Park, University Heights, Normal Heights, Allied Gardens and South Park or Golden Hills are up-and-coming neighborhoods that require a savvy real estate agent who understands the lay-of-the-land and how to ascertain the best home—for the best price.
 Without a smart local agent to be the Robin to your Batman, you might lose your edge when negotiating.